-The table offers a quick view of dates of issue, due dates where they have been set and, rather importantly, the statues of each invoice so you can know how much you can expect to receive in the near future due to the project.
+The table offers a quick view of dates of issue, due dates (where they have been set) and, rather importantly, the statuses of each invoice so you can know how much money you expect to receive in the near future due to the project.

 When credit notes have been created in relation to project invoices (paragraph above), a credit note tab will be found, containing all related entries, as shown below:

 Hours and amounts already billed in associated invoices will maintain their "billed" status, so if you need to bill them in your next project invoicing, you will need to change their status to unbilled.